Open rebuke is better than secret love.

 Jesus Christ taught this rule (Matt 18:15); James taught it (James 5:19-20); Paul taught it (Gal 6:1-3); and Paul practiced it with Peter, whose fault was public (Gal 2:11-14).
 True friends, the kind appreciated by the Son of God and His apostles obeyed this proverb.

 Rebuking a friend for sin is true love, which Moses had taught long before (Lev 19:17).
 Not correcting him is truly hatred.
-Charity cannot bear its object in sin (I Cor 13:6), as helping them live a holy life is the highest measure of love and friendship (I Sam 23:16).
+Charity cannot bear another in sin (I Cor 13:6), as helping them live a holy life is the highest measure of love and friendship (I Sam 23:16).

 The connected proverb helps (Pr 27:6).
 A friend wounding you by correction is faithful; a friend who kisses without correction is an enemy.
 The kisses are deceitful, for there is no substance; the wound is faithful, for it is proof of true friendship.
 Greater favor and stronger friendship will result from rebuke than from worldly flattery (Pr 28:23; 27:9).